ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ## Rules for wildcards

+First, let's go through some basic rules for wildcards.

 ### Wildcards are determined by the desired output

 The first and most important rule of wildcards is this: snakemake